adobe/aepsdk-edge-ios/Documentation/getting-started.md

 - the _Production_ environment configuration when the Data Collection Tags library is published to production (in the Published column in the publishing flow).
 - the _Staging_ environment configuration when the Data Collection Tags library is published to staging (in the Submitted column in the publishing flow).
-- the _Development_ environment configuration when the Data Collection Tags library is in development.
+- the _Development_ environment configuration when the Data Collection Tags library is in development (in the Development column in the publishing flow).

 ### Domain configuration